GiulsLu/GiulsLu.github.io/index.md

 ## About Me

-I am a second-year PhD student in Machine Learning, at Computer Science department at UCL, in London.
-I work under the supervision of M. Pontil  and C. Ciliberto.
+I am a second-year PhD student in Machine Learning, in Computer Science department at <a href="https://www.ucl.ac.uk/"> UCL </a>, London.
+I work under the supervision of <a href="http://www0.cs.ucl.ac.uk/staff/M.Pontil/">M. Pontil</a>  and <a href="https://cciliber.github.io">C. Ciliberto</a>

+## Research Interests

+My research is focused on the interplay of optimal transport and machine learning.

+## Education

+*   PhD student at UCL
+*   MSc.
+Mathematics, University of Pavia
+*   Exchange Program (Mar.
+2015- Aug.
+2015) at  <a href="https://www.hu-berlin.de/en/"> Humboldt University</a>, Berlin
+*   Bsc.
+Mathematics, <a href="http://matematica.unipv.it/en/"> University of Pavia </a>, 2011-2014

+You can find my full CV here
 Text can **be bold**, _italic_, or ~~strikethrough~~.

 [Link to another page](./another-page.html).